 Students experiencing serious medical or psychological problems may request a medical withdrawal from the College.
-The general withdrawal process and policies detailed above apply in such cases.
+The general withdrawal process and policies detailed in the section above apply in such cases.
 In addition, a Request for Medical Withdrawal must be accompanied by a statement from an appropriate professional recommending a medical withdrawal.
 Hendrix reserves the right to have the student examined by a physician selected by Hendrix.
 Students should note that preparation of this statement will require their formal consent to the release of relevant information from appropriate professionals to the College and from the College to those professionals.

 Applications for medical withdrawal will be considered by a committee convened by the Provost.
 A student granted a medical withdrawal is expected to leave campus.
 If the last day to drop a course with no mark has passed, grades of W will be entered for all currently enrolled classes, even if the final deadline for withdrawal from classes has passed.
 The security deposit will be applied to the student's account or refunded if medical withdrawal is approved.
 A student who applies for readmission following a medical withdrawal must furnish a professional's statement that he or she has received appropriate medical attention and is, in the professional's expert opinion, ready to resume studies at the College.
+These materials must be received by the College by July 15 for the fall semester or December 1 for the spring semester.